MicrosoftDocs/Hololens/hololens/hololens2-support.md

 | Australia |	1800-217-709 |	Mon to Fri, 8AM TO 8PM |
 | Singapore |	1800 622-1816 |	Mon to Fri, 8:30AM to 5:30PM |
 | New Zealand |	0800 471 640 |	Mon to Fri, 8AM TO 6PM |

->[!Note]
->If you are calling for support from a market that is not listed above, direct your call at our US business desk number.

 ## Azure mixed reality services support